Educational Resources - Glossary of Common UMaine Terms

 This refers to the cost for a residence hall room and a meal plan through Black Bear Dining.
 With the exception of those who live in DTAV/Patch with full kitchens, all students are required to have on campus meal plans.

-Rumble on the Hill
+Rumble on the Hill (The Rumble)

 Financial Aid given to students.
 Scholarships can be merit-based (for students who demonstrate academic excellence) or need-based (for students who demonstrate sufficient financial need).